Asecoding/airbnb-clone-project/README.md

 - Django: high level python web framework for building RESTful APIs

 ## PostgreSQL
-- Advanced open-source reletional database
+- Advanced open-source relational database

 ## GraphQL
-- Modern API quary language (Alternative to REST)
+- Modern API Query language (Alternative to REST)

 # Database Design
 Here’s a foundational overview of key entities for a database design that supports a property booking platform—think Airbnb-style.
 I'll outline the entities, key fields, and how they're connected: